 Gary, Indiana native Emerald Jade may be a stranger to us, but she is no stranger to the music business.
 As the matriarch of the Powell family, she's watched over the second biggest musical clan to come out of Gary (the Jacksons being the first).
-Her daughters Trina and Tamara released a moderately successful album in 1999, and her son Jesse Powell has been a successful Soul artist for the better part of the last decade.
+Her daughters Trina and Tamara released a moderately successful album in 1999, and her son Jesse Powell was been a successful Soul artist for a decade.
 Emerald performed locally in both Gary and, later on, in Philadelphia, at times in the family group Sheer Joy.
 She also worked in the background with a number of important artists during her time in Philly, including singer/songwriter/producer great Dexter Wansel, Oleta Adams and Heatwave's Rod Temperton.

-After Emerald married "Vibe Master" Craig Monroe (who had previously worked with Soul II Soul and Tracy Chapman) a few years ago, the two established a goal of creating their own record company.
-So this year they started Breeze Records in Hollywood and made Emerald the label's first artist, with her daringly titled 2004 release, A New Classic.
+After Emerald married "Vibe Master" Craig Monroe (who had previously worked with Soul II Soul and Tracy Chapman), the two established a goal of creating their own record company.
+So they started Breeze Records in Hollywood and made Emerald the label's first artist, with her daringly titled 2004 release, A New Classic.

 By Chris Rizik